You realize you’re in a war, right?

 Maybe this happened so you could free yourself from your past and your wounds, and vow to never let another person to mistreat you…

-But, it all requires detaching from the narcissist in your life.
-Once you’ve done that and created some distance from the relationship, you can move forward towards healing and see that black clouds often do have silver linings.
+But, it all requires breaking free from narcissistic abuse.
+Once you’ve done that and created some distance from the dark toxicity, you can move forward towards healing and see that black clouds often do have silver linings.

 Rath, T., & Clifton, D. (2004).
 How full is your bucket?: Positive strategies for work and life.
 New York: Gallup Press.